 b) Vehicle safety features must work throughout the lifetime of the vehicle, which can be expected to span several generations of wireless technology.

-We note that the fourth and fifth generations of cellular V2X sidelink technology (i.e. Release 14 and 16) do not have any of these characteristics: same-channel coexistence, backward compatibility, or interoperability.
+We believe that the fourth and fifth generations of cellular V2X sidelink technology (i.e. Release 14 and 16) do not have any of these characteristics: same-channel coexistence, backward compatibility, or interoperability.
 The Commission should not allocate scarce ITS spectrum to 4G LTE-V2X technology that cannot evolve to 5G.
 Societal interests in the spectrum are better served if it remains allocated to the IEEE 802.11 family of V2X protocols, which will provide a seamless technology evolution path into the future.

 Comments on “… how to evaluate the benefits and costs of its proposal given the evolving nature of transportation and vehicular safety related technologies, both within and outside of the 5.9 GHz band.”, [3] paragraph 48